sympy/sympy/doc/src/modules/physics/mechanics/system.rst

 :mod:`sympy.physics.mechanics` provides a :class:`~.System` class.
-In a :class:`~.System` instance you store information about the model, e.g. bodies, joints, constraints, etc. With all relations of the :class:`~.System` being defined it can form the equations of motion using a backend of your choosing.
-In general :class:`~.System` has been designed to be compatible with third party libraries, like `PyDy`.
+In a :class:`~.System` instance you store information about the model, e.g. bodies, joints, constraints, etc. With all relations of the :class:`~.System` being defined it can form the equations of motion using a backend of your choosing, e.g. :class:`~.KanesMethod`.
+In general :class:`~.System` has been designed to be compatible with third party libraries.

 Usage example
 =============